graywolf336/CaptureThePoints/README.md

 * Fixed the conflicting nature of Multiverse Inventories, we clear their inventory before we teleport and after.
 * Added a config option to allow explosions breaking blocks, defaults to false
 * Added support for Bukkit's player max health option, now it can be higher than 20.
+* Added support for adding colors in the kill streak messages.
 * Added eggs are grenades if enabled in the config.
 * Added count downs to starting and stopping
 * - Configurable per arena